Emmanuel-Begati/alu-machine_learning/math/linear_algebra/README.md

-This is a readme file of the linear_algebra file
+kkThis is a readme file of the linear_algebra file